Best practices and top trends for serverless at scale

 • Optimize for cost and performance.
 Use metrics to understand how to allocate resources.
 This understanding will result in lower cloud costs and more performant serverless applications.

-Here are also the top trends I see in serverless technology:
+Here are the top trends I see in serverless technology.

 • Multi-cloud approach.
-There is a growing interest in serverless computing to use a multi-cloud approach.
-The benefits of multi-cloud deployment for serverless applications is that there is not vendor lock in and it increases availability.
+There is a growing interest in using a multi-cloud approach in serverless computing.
+The benefits of multi-cloud deployment for serverless applications are that there is no vendor lock-in and it increases availability.

 • Use of AI.
 AI models can be deployed via serverless architecture.
 This can prove efficient for scaling machine learning tasks.